 The course consists of three sections which are examined by three written exams of 2 hours in length.
 There is no coursework.

 The sections studied by students are:

+- · Sociological Methods

+- Theories

+- Education

-- Education with Theory and Methods
+- Crime and Deviance

 - Families and Households

 - Global Development

-- Crime and Deviance with Theory and Methods